Home

 Other novels about the period before Elizabeth became queen:

-The Sixth Wife by Susannah Dunn, about Catherine Parr after the death of Henry VIII (2008).
-More info
+The Sixth Wife by Susannah Dunn, about Katherine Parr after the death of Henry VIII (2008); spellings were not standardized during the Tudor period, and Catherine's name was spelled with either a C or a K. More info

-The Secret Lion by C.W.
-Gortner, about a fictional squire who becomes a spy for Princess Elizabeth (2006).
+The Tudor Secret by C.W.
+Gortner, about a fictional squire who becomes a spy for Princess Elizabeth (2011).
 More info

 Virgin: Prelude to the Throne by Robin Maxwell, about Elizabeth and Thomas Seymour (2002).
 More info